1992 All-Ireland Senior Football Championship final: Route to the final

 As an Ulster-based team, Donegal started their campaign in the Ulster Senior Football Championship.
 They defeated Cavan in the quarter-final at Breffni Park.
 They defeated Fermanagh in the semi-final at Healy Park and Derry in the final at St Tiernach's Park.
 Thus Donegal qualified for the All-Ireland semi-final, in which they defeated Mayo at Croke Park.

 As a Leinster-based team, Dublin started their campaign in the Leinster Senior Football Championship.
 They beat Offaly in a preliminary round match, held at O'Connor Park.
 They beat Wexford in a quarter-final at O'Moore Park.
 They beat Louth in the semi-final and Kildare in the final, both games held at Croke Park.
 Thus Dublin qualified for the All-Ireland semi-final, in which they beat surprise package Clare at Croke Park.

 Match

 Background

 Dublin were regarded as heavy favourites to win what would have been their 22nd All-Ireland SFC title and their first since 1983.
 They were appearing at this stage for the first time since 1985.
 This was the eighteenth occasion on which they had encountered an Ulster team in the championship; they had never been defeated during the previous seventeen.
 Donegal were regarded as "rank outsiders".
 They were the 24th team to appear at this stage.

-The Donegal team had many players who had won the 1982 and 1987 All-Ireland Under-21 Football Championships: Paul Carr, Matt Gallagher, Martin McHugh, Joyce McMullan, Sylvester Maguire, Anthony Molloy, Charlie Mulgrew and Donal Reid from the former and Manus Boyle, John Cunningham, John Joe Doherty, Barry McGowan and Tommy Ryan from the latter.
+The Donegal team had many players who had won the 1982 and 1987 All-Ireland Under-21 Football Championships: Paul Carr, Matt Gallagher, Martin McHugh, Joyce McMullin, Sylvester Maguire, Anthony Molloy, Charlie Mulgrew and Donal Reid from the former and Manus Boyle, John Cunningham, John Joe Doherty, Barry McGowan and Tommy Ryan from the latter.